bahp/vital-oucru-clinical/docs/source/datasets/overview.rst

             height="750px;"
             width="100%"></iframe>

 The dr dataset
 --------------

-.. warning:: Important things to consider...
+.. note:: ...

+**Title**: Acute dengue in paediatric populations

 We conducted a ``prospective descriptive`` study of ``febrile children``, aged 5–15 years, attending two ``primary`` health care clinics in Ho Chi Minh City, Vietnam.
 Clinic A is a single-handed practice run by a senior paediatrician, while Clinic B is the walk-in paediatric clinic at District 8 Hospital.
-This study forms one part of a large community study on dengue, the clinical aspects of which have been described previously, but briefly all children presenting with fever and clinically suspected dengue to either clinic were eligible for enrolment following written informed consent [14].
+This study forms one part of a large community study on dengue, the clinical aspects of which have been described previously, but briefly all children presenting with fever and clinically suspected dengue to either clinic were eligible for enrolment following written informed consent.
 Recruitment was targeted towards patients presenting during the early febrile period, ideally within the first 72 hours from fever onset, although patients presenting up to 96 hours from fever onset could be enrolled.
 Patients were seen daily until afebrile for two consecutive days, with detailed clinical information recorded in a standard format and a 1 ml EDTA blood sample obtained for clinical (haematocrit estimation and platelet count) and diagnostic purposes, together with a random urine sample.
 Clinic physicians were responsible for all management decisions; if hospitalization was considered necessary the children were admitted to HTD and the daily assessments continued, following the same protocol as the outpatient subjects.
 Patients were invited to attend for review 2–4 weeks from illness onset.

 Illness day 1 was defined as the day of reported fever onset.
 Defervescence day was defined as the first day with no history of fever since the previous day’s visit and with a measured temperature #37.5uC in the clinic.
-The following outcomes were summarised from the daily assessments: the platelet nadir between days 3–8 of illness; the presence or absence of skin and/or mucosal bleeding; the percentage hemoconcentration, defined as the percentage increase in haematocrit comparing the maximum value recorded between days 3–8 of illness, to a baseline value taken as the lowest result obtained on or before illness day 2 or after day 14, or a local population value matched for age and sex if no individual baseline was available [14].
+The following outcomes were summarised from the daily
+assessments: the platelet nadir between days 3–8 of illness; the presence or absence of skin and/or mucosal bleeding; the percentage hemoconcentration, defined as the percentage increase in haematocrit comparing the maximum value recorded between days 3–8 of illness, to a baseline value taken as the lowest result obtained on or before illness day 2 or after day 14, or a local population value matched for age and sex if no individual baseline was available.

+..
+Dengue diagnosis:
+   Diagnosis of dengue is confirmed by detection of DENV-RNA in plasma by reverse transcriptase polymerase chain reaction (RT-PCR) at enrolment, or by seroconversion on IgM and IgG capture ELISA on paired enrolment and early convalescent specimens (Dengue Duo IgM and IgG Capture ELISA, PanBio, Australia) or in-house methods7.

+..
+Outcomes:
+   World Health Organisation (WHO) 1997  dengue guideline definitions of dengue shock syndrome (DSS) and dengue haemorrhagic fever (DHF) were used 9.
+DSS and DHF class III and IV were re-classified as development of severe dengue.

 .. raw:: html